yuhko-msft/microsoft-graph-docs/api-reference/beta/api/userteamwork-list-associatedteams.md

 GET /me/teamwork/associatedTeams
 GET /users/{id | user-principal-name}/teamwork/associatedTeams
 ```
-> **Note**: These APIs return the parent team of the shared channel that the user is a direct member of.
+> **Note**: These APIs also return the parent team of the shared channel that the user is a direct member of.

 ## Optional query parameters
 This method does not currently support the [OData query parameters](/graph/query-parameters) to customize the response.